1 Based on a 2025 survey conducted by Gen, the company behind LifeLock.

 The best way to avoid the headache of trying to get refunded from the bank is to avoid common online scams in the first place.
 Here are a few tips to help protect your personal information and prevent it from getting into the hands of scammers:

-- Never pay over the phone for a transaction you didn’t initiate.
+- Never pay over the phone: Don’t send money over the phone for a transaction you didn’t initiate yourself.

-- Know that banks and government agencies will never call you for payment or sensitive personal information over the phone.
+- Verify claims: Know that banks and government agencies will never call you for payment or sensitive data over the phone.
 If you’re unsure, hang up and initiate the contact by yourself through an official channel.

-- Don’t click links in emails or texts from unknown senders—they could be scams or laced with malware.
+- Don’t click links: Avoid clicking links in emails or texts from unknown senders, as they may be scams or contain malware.

-- Use strong passwords and enable two-factor authentication (2FA).
+- Secure your accounts: Use strong passwords and enable two-factor authentication (2FA).

-- Don’t make financial transactions over public Wi-Fi unless you’re using a VPN to encrypt your connection.
+- Protect your connection: Don’t make financial transactions over public Wi-Fi unless you’re using a VPN to encrypt your connection.